marceloadsj/json-api-adonis/instructions.md

 ## Middlewares:

-**Global JsonApiMiddleware:** This one will do the [Content Negotiation](https://jsonapi.org/format/#content-negotiation) in all client requests, throwing errors when something is wrong.
+**ContentNegotiationMiddleware:** This one will do the [Content Negotiation](https://jsonapi.org/format/#content-negotiation) in all client requests, throwing errors when something is wrong.
 This middleware also put the right Content-Type header in responses.

 ---